 First, you can verify that the predicate you plan to use for comparative testing is not going to be a problem.
 Although the FDA can’t tell you which predicate to pick, the FDA can tell you if there is a problem with the predicate you have selected.
 This is especially important if the product is not currently registered and listed, because you may not know if the device was withdrawn from the market after it was cleared.

 Second, not all testing standards are prescriptive.
 Many tests have testing options that require you to make a decision.
 Input from the FDA may be valuable in making choices between various performance testing options.
 Sometimes you even forgo testing and provide a rationale instead.
 FDA feedback on any rationale for not doing testing is critical to prevent delays and requests for additional information later.

 Third, there are many different FDA representatives that participate in 510k pre-sub meetings.
 The lead reviewer will invite specialists and the branch chief to the meeting.
 Each of these specialists can answer questions during a pre-submission meeting that they are not able to answer during the actual review process.
 You also have the opportunity to get feedback from the branch chief–who has insight from all the previous devices that were cleared with your product classification.
 Your lead reviewer is not likely to be as experienced as the branch chief, and may only have been working at the FDA for months.
 Your request for the 510k pre-sub meeting will help an inexperienced lead reviewer as much as it will help your company.

 Learning More about 510k Pre-sub Meetings

-On Thursday, February 22 there will be a free webinar offered on the topic of 510k pre-sub meetings.
-We had 50 people register for the webinar in the first day it was announced, and we have already answered more than a dozen related questions.
-If you are planning to submit a 510k this year, this webinar will show you exactly how to prepare your own request for a 510k pre-sub.
+On Thursday, February 22, there will be a free webinar offered on the topic of 510k pre-sub meetings.
+We had 50 people register for the webinar on the first day it was announced, and we have already answered more than a dozen related questions.
+If you are planning to submit a 510k this year, this webinar will show you exactly how to prepare your request for a 510k pre-sub.
 You will even receive copies of all of our templates for free.